A Message to Loyal British Car Week Supporters

 Dear friends and supporters of British Car Week,

 Your eye's are not deceiving you, that is a dark rain cloud hovering over the British Car Week logo.
 There have been some unfortunate things going on with the planning of the British Car Week National Meet that caught me by total surprise a few months ago.
-I feel the time has come that I should explain what is going on, to help save confusion.
-There's been a lot of back-room dealings going on without my knowleage, and there is still a lot I don't know, but I will explain the situation the best I can.
-I'm also hoping those of you who own websites, whether for personal, business, or car club purposes, may learn from this experience.
+I feel the time has come that I felt the need to explain what is going on, to help save confusion.
+There's been some back-room dealings going on without my knowleage, and there is still a lot I don't know, but I will explain the situation the best I can.
+I'm hoping those of you who own websites, whether for personal, business, or car club purposes, may learn from this experience.

 Please read my story below....